datagrok/ergonomic-keyboard/README.md

 The design and creation of custom computer keyboards is a rich kid's hobby, and it shouldn't be.
 Every computer user should be able to type comfortably, control what their input device does, and modify it to suit their needs.

-Currently the [Mitosis][] best meets this goal for me.
-It is a very minimalist kit that (due to ingenious design and attention to manufacturing details) remarkably meets several other goals (programmable, open, mechanical, wireless, low-profile, small, rather comfortable) while costing around $80 to manufacture in small quantities.
+Economy is improved by clever printed circuit board design and manufacture (e.g. using one PCB design that serves multiple purposes), but cheap PCBs are necessarily flat.

 **Ergonoimcs.** I want a keyboard that is ergonomic, and has its keys arranged for maximum typing comfort.
-For me this means column depth and stagger proportional to the length of my fingers.
+For me this means columnar key arrangement with depth and column stagger proportional to the length of my fingers, so I can reach every key without moving my hands away from the home position.
 (So most easy-to-manufacture "ortho-linear" designs like the [Planck, Preonic](https://olkb.com/), [Let's Split](https://github.com/nicinabox/lets-split-guide), or [Nyquist](https://docs.keeb.io/) are ruled out.)
 Also, it means minimizing stretching, hand movement (re-homing), and lateral finger movement.

-Economy is improved by clever printed circuit board design and manufacture (e.g. using one PCB design that serves multiple purposes), but cheap PCBs are necessarily flat.

 For ergonomics it seems I should create a sculpted chassis that arranges key switches perfectly for my fingers' most comfortable range of motion, but that means avoiding the use of a cheap, flat PCB in favor of a hand-wired 3D model.
 It also implies a small number of keys (because one can reach only so many without moving the hands.)
 A small number of keys implies cleverly-designed key chording, and I'm fine with that.

+I have been typing for decades, and have only managed to avoid Repetetive Strain Injury this long because I type "incorrectly."
+But, I make so may key mistakes that my actual wpm is rather low.
+The backspace key is so far away, and re-homing after smashing it 20 times often produces even more errors.
+If I'm going to sink the time and cost needed to reprogram 20 years of muscle memory, and adopt "proper" touch-typing techniques, no way am I going to risk giving myself RSI by using a board with poor ergonomics.

 I'm doing prototypes using a 3D printer, but large-volume 3D prints can be expensive for users of a 3D printing service.
 I am sure that even after I determine my optimal switch positions I will have additional work to do to reduce the chassis cost.